If a violation of a rule

 it will avoid you!"
 Winston Churchill

-something you really want, is to desire
+to lose something you really want, is to desire

-where love does not exist; and love is never
+not be found where love does not exist; and love

-good.
-That means you stood up for something
+have enemies; good.
+That means you stood up

 "Great spirits have often